sayed3li97/Flutter-Firestore-CRUD/README.md

 });
 ```

-Or update using a transaction
+Or update using a transaction.

 ```dart
 Map<String, dynamic> updateBook = new Map<String,dynamic>();